The Inspire Foundation has been set up as a charitable trust to recognise and reward extraordinary young individuals.

 The following are the dates of the Inspire Foundation funding rounds:

-- Applications close off on 1 March 2018 for grants to be made in April 2018.
+- Applications close off on 31st of March 2018 for grants to be made in May 2018.

 The Inspire Foundation selection panel will generally use the following criteria to assess grant applications: